mhdidrissyahputra/buttonStateAndSerial/README.md

-# buttonStateAndSerial
+# Button State and Serial

+————————————

+## Description

-This project aims to find out whether the button is pressed or not
-When the button is pressed, the LED will turn on and the Serial Monitor will display a sentence
+This project aims to find out whether the button is pressed or not .
+When the button is pressed, the LED will turn on and the Serial Monitor will display a sentence.

+#### Technologies

+- Arduino Uno
+- LED
+- Button